Pick and roll: Notable uses

 In the NBA, John Stockton and Karl Malone of the Utah Jazz used this play to great effect in the 1990s, leading their team to the NBA Finals in 1997 and 1998.
 Stockton, a point guard, was a good shooter and exceptional decision maker and Malone, a power forward, was a great finisher.
 When they were teammates on the Phoenix Suns, Steve Nash and Amar'e Stoudemire also utilized the high-screen pick and roll to great success.
 The Golden State Warriors' combination of point guard Stephen Curry and power forward Draymond Green are noted for their use of a stutter step high pick-and-roll set: Curry's long-range shooting ability often creates situations where the opposing team will attempt to double up their defenders against him.
 Curry will pass to Green as he rolls out of the screen, allowing Green to lead a 4-on-3 offense with the option to pass to wing shooters, lob an alley-oop or drive to the basket.
 According to Synergy Sports Technology, use of the pick and roll in the NBA rose from 15.6% of total plays in the 2004–05 NBA season to 18.6% in the 2008–09 NBA season.
+Another avid user of this move was Chris Paul, who was known for completing this move with his teammate DeAndre Jordan on the Los Angeles Clippers from 2011-2017.

 Some of the most effective pick and roll duets in the Euroleague have been Dimitris Diamantidis and Mike Batiste of Panathinaikos B.C., Kostas Sloukas and Jan Veselý of Fenerbahçe İstanbul and Sergio Rodriguez and Kyle Hines of CSKA Moscow.

 Other sports

-The pick and roll is also used extensively in box lacrosse, the sport played in the National Lacrosse League.
+The pick and roll was also used extensively in box lacrosse, the sport played in the National Lacrosse League.